marc-customer/ic3-reporting-api/README.md

-## icCube Dashboards API
+## icCube Dashboards Public API

-The API for accessing the icCube Dashboards.

-See this [page](./doc/TOC.md) for a detailed documentation of the API.
+See this [page](./doc/Overview.md) for a detailed documentation of the API.

 _